-HawaH is an artist, author, educator, yoga instructor, community organizer and non-profit leader.
-He has dedicated his life to teaching about solutions to violence and ways to peace, and has traveled to over 35 countries to facilitate interactive workshops, host dialogues, perform poetry, teach yoga, and speak with those interested in creating a caring, sustainable, and equitable world.
+Hawah Kasat is an artist, author, educator, community organizer, social entrepreneur, and yogi.
+He has dedicated his life to teaching about solutions to violence and ways to peace and has traveled to over 42 countries to speak with those interested in creating a caring, sustainable, and equitable world.

-In his early years, Hawah worked as an Americorps community organizer and mentor in Washington, DC’s most under-resourced neighborhood, encouraging youth to explore the roots of oppression.
-After graduating from American University with a degree in Peace and Educational Philosophy, he was awarded a fellowship with the Robert F. Kennedy Memorial Foundation to work as a special representative to the United Nations and the World Conference Against Racism.
-For four years he directed the Peaceable Schools Program in DC’s largest public high school—and today still leads trainings for teachers and students in conflict resolution, non-violent communication, positive youth development, emotional literacy, social justice, and arts empowerment.
+In the years prior, Hawah worked as an Americorps community organizer and mentor in D.C.’s most under-resourced neighborhood.
+After graduating from American University, he was awarded a fellowship with the Robert F. Kennedy Memorial Foundation to work as a special representative to the United Nations and the World Conference Against Racism.
+For 4 years, he also directed the Peaceable Schools Program in D.C.’s largest public high school—and today continues to lead training for teachers and students in conflict transformation, trauma-informed care, positive youth development, mindfulness, social-emotional literacy, and the healing arts.

 Hawah, is a certified Yoga Instructor, who was trained and certified in Sivananda Yoga at the Yoga Vidya Gurukul, a world-renowned teacher training college in India.
-He holds a second certification in the Jivamukti Yoga School and also holds a certificate from The Center for Mind Body Medicine in trauma relief and healing.
-He spent years also learning from other yoga traditions including studying Ashtanga Yoga with Sri.
-K. Pattabhi Jois in Mysore, Vinyasa Flow, Kundalini and Iyengar Yoga Styles.
-He maintains a Vipassana Meditation practice and practices Kung Fu (specifically training in Shaolin, Baguazhang and Tai-chi styles).
-His yoga classes are dynamic; a journey integrating his knowledge of ancient yoga forms with parallel modalities found in other cultures & traditions.
-Through his playful nature and compassionate heart, he encourages students to explore the mind-body connection.
-He has worked with all types of students from diverse demographics, teaching yoga at the Washington Post, law firms, award-winning yoga studios, and youth recreation centers and prisons.
+He holds a second certification in the Jivamukti Yoga School, and also holds a certificate from The Center for Mind-Body Medicine in trauma relief and healing.
+Hawah maintains a Vipassana Meditation practice, most recently sitting a 20-day silent meditation retreat, and practices Kung Fu (specifically training in Shaolin, Baguazhang, and Tai-chi styles).
+He has worked with all types of students from diverse demographics, teaching yoga at the Washington Post, law firms, award-winning yoga studios, festivals, conferences, youth recreation centers, and prisons.

-Hawah has been regularly featured as a speaker, performer and workshop presenter for People to People International, the Congressional Youth Leadership Council and the Children’s Defense Fund’s Freedom Schools.
-He has made appearances on XM National Satellite Radio, BBC, Fox News, CNN, Al Jazerra, and the Pacifica Radio Network.
+Hawah has been regularly featured as a speaker, performer, and workshop presenter for People to People International, the Congressional Youth Leadership Council, and the Children’s Defense Fund’s Freedom Schools.
+He has made appearances on XM National Satellite Radio, BBC, Fox News, NBC, CNN, Al Jazerra, and the Pacifica Radio Network.
 He has also been a guest speaker at Yale University, George Washington University, U.C.L.A., University of Colorado, Rollins College, University of Maryland, Georgetown University, and Brown University.